Saimir (film): Release

 The film premiered in the Orizzonti section at the 61st edition of the Venice Film Festival, in which it received a Lion of the Future special mention.

 Reception

-Variety's critic Jay Weissberg praised the film, writing: "engrossing character study of a teen struggling to find the proper path doesn't wipe away stereotypes so much as plumbs them for the truths beyond the archetype, though occasionally hampered by commonplace dialogue".
+Variety's critic Jay Weissberg praised the film, describing it as an "engrossing character study of a teen struggling to find the proper path [that] doesn't wipe away stereotypes so much as plumbs them for the truths beyond the archetype, though occasionally hampered by commonplace dialogue".

-For this film Munzi won a Nastro d'Argento Award for Best New Director and received a David di Donatello nomination in the same category and an European Film Award nomination as European Discovery of the Year.
+For this film Munzi won a Nastro d'Argento Award for Best New Director and received a David di Donatello nomination in the same category and a European Film Award nomination as European Discovery of the Year.